From Near Death to New Life Beyond and Back

 The life review ends as if a tape has stopped.
 This must mean there's nothing left on the reel.
 The transition must be coming to an end.
 Suddenly everything is brilliant white light.
 Nothing is separate from this light.
 Sounds of marvelous music, visions of brilliant colors and a meadow of dazzling flowers.
 I'm in the presence of many beings with gossamer light-bodies.
 I recognize my maternal grandparents.
 The family babysitter who'd been our extended mom/grandma steps out.
 She's agile and euphoric and we embrace.
 There's certainty that those I don't recognize have been important in my life.
 There are figures from other centuries; owls and what look like falcons or hawks with molten fluidity; galaxies and star systems in silhouette.
 All of eternity is present in each instant and every moment expands into eternity.

-The only way to find out, is to find out.
-The presence: "Permission granted."
-And In that instant, I'm back in the body, seeing again through two eyes and moving in calmer waters toward a shoal of black rocks near where my buddies are still shouting for me to return, repeating the familiar "Keith" word.
+In that instant, I'm back in the body, seeing again through two eyes and moving in calmer waters toward a shoal of black rocks near where my buddies are still shouting for me to return, repeating the familiar "Keith" word.
 I recognize the concept and use the sound as a beacon to come into port.